gvwilson/sensibleadventures/cloudherd/new.md

 so exhausted and hungry.
 Ulfmaerr finally had to give her a boost to get her up to the first branch.

 A light breeze blew through the tops of the trees.
-Irvings and beecatchers chirped at each other as they darted through the branches chasing insects.
+Juncos and beecatchers chirped at each other as they darted through the branches chasing insects.
 The two squirrels who had been watching them kept pace as they climbed, disappearing momentarily among the branches only